svmk-data-science/tess-ensemble-classification/README.md

 Multiple machine learning models are compared using precision-recall metrics, followed by the implementation of a soft-voting ensemble to improve predictive stability and overall classification performance.
 Threshold analysis is further applied to assess trade-offs in candidate selection and support effective priortisation.

+## Tech Stack

+- Python
+- Scikit-learn
+- LightGBM
+- NumPy / Pandas
+- Matplotlib / Seaborn
+- SHAP (Model Explainability)
+- Jupyter Notebook

 ## Methodology

 This project adopts a quantitative framework guided by the Knowledge Discovery in Database (KDD) methodology [4], enabling systematic extraction of patterns from large real-world datasets.
+The workflow follows a structured pipeline consisting of data preprocessing, feature engineering, model training and evaluation.

 ### Data Source